greenwolfe/OpenLab/README.txt

 26) teacher can't delete calendar events assigned to a section
 27) Help dropdown for edit page (and others?)
 28) calendarEvent ... provide margin so titles or exactly one line don't flip to 2nd line when delete icon toggles
+29) correct error when attempting to visit hidden activity (by pasting previously copied URL when it was visible).
+Then get router function working to re-route back to student view.

 Installation Notes: